1 Samuel 18:5-19:24 + John 8:31-59 + Psalm 112:1-10 + Proverbs 15:12-14

 Verse 4 stands out - "When darkness overtakes the godly, light will come bursting in."
 This is encouraging.
 When darkness overtakes us, if we stay true to God and Christ and faith, light will come "bursting in"!
 I like that...
 Know that the light is coming...
 Below is a fresco from 1517 by Raphael of God separating the light from the darkness -

 And verse 9 is a great reminder - "They give generously to those in need."
 Are you doing something in your life to serve the poorest of the poor?
 There are 1.2 billion people living in our world today on less than $1 per day.
 Is there something you can do to give generously to those in need?
 Below is an oil on canvas painting from 1611 by Bartolomeo Schedoni titled "The Charity" -

 Proverbs - Proverbs 15 verse 14 is so powerful - "A wise person is hungry for truth, while the fool feeds on trash."
 I will humbly submit that since YOU are going through the One Year Bible, you are a wise person who is hungry for truth! :) Well, really, I mean it.
 The Bible is the best place to find Truth.
 And trash?
 Well, interestingly I was having a conversation with 3 friends recently - 2 of whom participated in this One Year Bible with us last year - and we were discussing how each of us don't watch TV.
 We didn't quite use the word "trash" when discussing TV, but I think the term can fit...

-Are you hungry?
-Click here to be fed!
+Are you chasing the American Dream?
+Click here and surrender to Jesus!